 5. Throw out expectations

 Pressure sometimes comes from others who are flashing their engagement rings everywhere or asking not so subtle questions like, “When are you two going to tie the knot?” or “Aren’t you going out this weekend?”
 Having to go on a date each Friday or Saturday night is a sign of insecurity and discontentment.
 Refuse to allow others to rope you into a dating pattern or relationship that you’re uncomfortable with.
-Having been in 13 weddings before I got married, it’s a miracle I was able to withstand my friends’ joking and jabbing until age 28 (my wife to be was almost 27) when we finally walked the aisle.
+Having been in 13 weddings before I got married, it’s a miracle I was able to withstand my friends’ joking and jabbing until my wife and I finally walked the aisle.
 Take your time and don’t force it.
-Let God develop the feelings in both of your hearts, in His way and in His timing.
+Let God develop the feelings in both of your hearts, in his way and in his timing.

 6. Focus on becoming the right person

-Are you willing to spend your college years (and maybe beyond) preparing to do it God’s way, instead of the world’s way?
-You better, because statistics show that 72 percent of couples divorce if one partner is less than 21 when they get married, and if one of the partners is 26 or less when they get married, there’s a 55 percent chance they’ll be split up before their fifth anniversary.
+Are you willing to spend your college years (and maybe beyond) living life God’s way, instead of the world’s way?
+That is a wise choice: statistics show that 72 percent of couples divorce if one partner is less than 21 when they get married, and if one of the partners is 26 or less when they get married, there’s a 55 percent chance they’ll be split up before their fifth anniversary.
 I’ve heard couples tell me, “But Steve, we’re different.
 We’re really in love!” so many times I could gag.
-Truly, the riskiest decision you’ll ever make is who you’ll marry, and if this is true, then who you date ? and how you date? can make you or break you.
+Truly, the riskiest decision you’ll ever make is who you’ll marry, and if this is true, then who you date, why you date, and how you date can make you or break you.

 A final truth that transcends any list is the fact that no human relationship can fill our deepest needs to love and be loved.
 Jesus Christ alone fits into the God shaped vacuum in each of us.
-Dating, even marriage will turn out to be a cheap anesthetic for an empty life until we are totally satisfied in Him and can pray Psalm 73:25 back to the only true lover of our soul: “Whom have I in heaven but Thee, and besides Thee, I desire nothing on earth.”
+Dating, even marriage, will turn out to be a cheap anesthetic for an empty life unless we are totally satisfied in him and can pray Psalm 73:25 back to the only true eternal lover of our soul: “Whom have I in heaven but thee, and besides Thee, I desire nothing on earth.”